bentong95923/staff-management-system/README.md

 It is required to install the gcc and g++ compiler in order to build the application. <br />
 Suggested source for compiler: <br />
 Windows - Cygwin (http://www.cygwin.com/) <br />
-Linux - by the command as follow: <br />
+Linux - by the command as follow, either run: <br />
 ```
 $ sudo apt install g++
 ```